 - The standards are high.
 These kids learn a TON.

 - They get a really solid background in programming.

 - The kids were disappointed that there wasn’t a driver controlled portion of the competition.
 Everything is programmed.

 - This is a LOT of work.
 A lot more work than VEX.
 But I also think the pay-off is a lot bigger.

 - There is a big jump developmentally from the Lego team to the FTC team.

 Overview of FIRST Tech Challenge (FTC)

-Programming can be done either in block programming, or in Java-- say hello to being prepared for the future job market!
-This programming is pret-ty intense.
+Programming can be done either in block programming, or in Java– say hello to being prepared for the future job market!
+This programming is pretty intense.
 These kids are brilliant.
 I sat in on a workshop where one team was explaining an advanced programming technique to get a camera to scan an image, and then act according to which image it viewed.
-I didn't understand a word.
-I was googling everything I heard coming out of that 17 year old's mouth, and Google didn't even understand them.
+Did I understand a word?
+No, I did not.
+Google didn’t even understand the terms these 17-year-olds were using.
 These kids are employable NOW.

 An engineering notebook is also kept, which teaches technical writing, keeps track of the engineering process and successes and failures.
 It’s really impressive to see the process these teams go through as they develop their machines.
 They are using real world techniques, software and research.